Dominican Republic Holidays

 Regulation For Dominican Holidays

-In this country, holidays are regulated by Law No. 139-97, which was designated on June 19, 1997, by the Ministry of Labor.
+In this country, Law No. 139-97 is the one in charge of regulating Dominican holidays.
+It was designated on June 19, 1997, by the Ministry of Labor.
 According to this law, if a holiday falls on a Tuesday, Wednesday, Thursday, or Friday, it will be transferred to Monday.
-This law excludes religious days and other holidays that, due to their nature, cannot be transferred to another day.
+This law excludes religious days and other holidays that, due to their nature the state cannot move them.

 Unlike previous years, 2020 will only have three long weekends because several holidays fall already on Sunday or even Monday.
 But who needs long weekends when you can have a fantastic time all year round.